AnoopAsiwal/git-practice/README.md

 # git-practice

-chnges in mster from remote
+chnges in mster1 from remote

-merge-commnit-one

-chnges in mster from remote-rebse

-rebse-commit-one

-rebse-commit-two